AWS-Devops-Projects/3tier-architecture-with-cdk/README.md

-# Elastic, Secure, Highly available architecture using AWS CDK
+# three tier architecture with cdk

 This repo contains code for a three tier application consisting of web layer, app layer and data layer.
-The template is highly customizable with many features thanks to the CDK's flexibility, including custom IP's for the VPC and the optional provisioning of the database layer
+The template is highly customizable with many features thanks to the CDK's flexibility, including custom IP's for the VPC and the optional provisioning of the database layer.

 ## Useful commands